-We would note though that it is important to remember that this area of Responsible Investment is also a very personal one, as it connects our daily lives and convictions with what we do with our savings - two areas which have traditionally been kept separate.
+We would note though that it is important to remember that this area of investment is also a very personal one, as it connects our daily lives and convictions with what we do with our savings - two areas which have traditionally been kept separate.
 However, the autonomy now lies with the investor, enabling them to dictate what matters most to them and how they want their capital to be deployed.

-This requires a genuine understanding of what resonates with your clients and where they sit on the Spectrum of Capital.
+This requires a genuine understanding of what resonates with your clients and where they sit on the Spectrum of Capital shown above.
 This in turn necessitates an honest and open conversation, which, given the confusion around terminology and approach, is not necessarily easy to have, in terms of being able to accurately explain what each term means in practice.
 That being said, to facilitate an authentic interaction, we would suggest adopting, and consistently using, a framework of terminology, such as the aforementioned.
-To assist in this discussion, we have produced a document.
-What 'type of investor' to help explain the various areas.

-When it comes to Responsible Investment funds, there is also a common misconception that applying one of the approaches in some way limits investment opportunities or potentially compromises performance returns.
+When it comes to Responsible investment funds, there is also a common misconception that applying one of the approaches in some way limits investment opportunities or potentially compromises performance returns.
 However, research conducted over the past decade indicates that there is no longer a trade-off between investing responsibly and the growth potential.
 Instead, given the level of co-ordinated government and corporate support for development in these areas, this style of investing seemingly offers a growing and diverse universe of securities which is positive for long term capital growth and the performance of these funds.

-We would also highlight that ESG analysis, which can be integrated into the investment process of any fund, can help to mitigate risks and identify potential opportunities that have an effect on a securities price and viability moving forwards.
+We would also highlight that ESG analysis, which can be integrated into the investment process of any fund, can help to mitigate risks and identify potential opportunities that have an effect on a company's share price and viability moving forwards.
 Therefore, funds that integrate ESG factors into their investment processes or are responsibly focused could naturally be expected to compound better returns over the long-term.
 Moreover, it is becoming increasingly evident that investors are beginning to discriminate between companies with good and bad ESG credentials, with capital flowing towards companies demonstrating positive or improving approaches to ESG and away from the laggards.